BRIARWOOD, Queens (WABC) -- Two construction workers were killed after a steel beam fell on top of a crane's operator cab in Queens Tuesday.

-It happened just after 12 p.m. near the intersection of 82nd Avenue and 134th Street in Briarwood, close to where the Van Wyck Expressway and the Grand Central Parkway intersect.
+It happened just after 12 p.m. near the intersection of 82nd Avenue and 134th Street in the Briarwood section, close to where the Van Wyck Expressway and the Grand Central Parkway intersect.

 Construction is being done at the building to extend the sixth floor, which had all of the required permits.
 The crane operator was also properly certified.